jpitsch/backlog_attack/README.md

 - Random game chooser which you can use filters to specify what you are in the mood to play.
 - Schedule of all the upcoming games you have planned.

+# Pull Requests

+TODO: Note make sure all the unit tests pass when creating a PR as they will run on each pull request.

 # Configuration

 # Database creation